 As a leading research institution, the Icahn School of Medicine at Mount Sinai (ISMMS) is committed to the highest standards of ethical conduct in research.
 This is achieved through adherence to institutional policies and procedures, applicable federal regulations, and accepted practices within the scientific community, as well as a general commitment to rigor and reproducibility.
 In addition, core values such as, objectivity, honesty, openness, and accountability are key.
-(Source: National Academies of Sciences, Engineering, and Medicine.
+(Source: National Academies of Sciences, Engineering, and Medicine (NASEM).
 2017.
 Fostering Integrity in Research: A Consensus Study Report.
 Washington, DC: The National Academies Press.
 P. 29-37)

 “Best Practices” for researchers, as defined in the NASEM report, are as follows:

 - “Uphold research integrity with vigilance, professionalism, and collegiality.”

 - “Manage research data effectively, responsibly, and transparently throughout the research process...”